yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_function.html.markdown

 * `version` - Version for Yandex Cloud Function.
 * `image_size` - Image size for Yandex Cloud Function.
 * `loggroup_id` - Log group ID size for Yandex Cloud Function.
+* `connectivity` - Function version connectivity.
+If specified the version will be attached to specified network.
+* `connectivity.0.network_id` - Network the version will have access to.
+It's essential to specify network with subnets in all availability zones.